ffund/ml-notebooks/notebooks/2-compute-by-hand.md

 ::: {.cell .markdown}

-Next, we will create an "augmented" matrix $A$ by horizontally “stacking” a vector of 1s and the matrix $X$:
+Next, we will create a design matrix $A$ by horizontally “stacking” a vector of 1s and the matrix $X$:

 $$ A =